Smallholding: Productivity

-According to conventional theory, economies of scale allows agricultural productivity, in terms of inputs versus outputs, to rise as the size of the farm rises.
-Specialization has also been a major factor in increasing agricultural productivity, for example as commodity processing began to move off the farm in the 19th century, farmers could spend more effort in primary food production.
+According to conventional theory, economies of scale allow agricultural productivity, in terms of inputs versus outputs, to rise as the size of the farm rises.
+Specialization has also been a major factor in increasing agricultural productivity, for example as commodity processing began to move off the farm in the 19th century, farmers could spend more effort on primary food production.

 Although numerous studies show that larger farms are more productive than smaller ones, some writers state that whilst conventional farming creates a high output per worker, some small-scale, sustainable, polyculture farmers can produce more food per acre of land.Small farms have some economic advantages.
 Farmers support the local economy of their communities.
 An American study showed that small farms with incomes of $100,000 or less spend almost 95 percent of their farm-related expenses within their local communities.
 The same study took into comparison the fact that farms with incomes greater than $900,000 spend less than 20 percent of their farm-related expenses in the local economy.

 Small-scale agriculture often sells products directly to consumers.
 Disintermediation gives the farmer the profit that would otherwise go to the wholesaler, the distributor, and the supermarket.
 About two-thirds of the revenue is expended on product marketing.
 If farmers sell their products directly to consumers, they receive a higher percentage of the retail price, although they will spend more time selling the same amounts of product, which is an opportunity cost.